akshayaithal98/EDA/README.md

-# Exploratory Data Analysis using Python on Spark Fund Data set
+# Exploratory Data Analysis using Python
+ Skills used:
+ Data Analysis.
+ Data Manipulation using Pandas. numpy.
+ Data Visualization using matplotlib and seaborn.